tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-07-15-day3-multi-level-modelling-in-morphogenesis.md

 A significant difference between the cellular Potts model and cellular automata is the representation of a biological cell.
 In cellular automata a cell is represented by a single pixel, whereas in the cellular Potts model a biological cell is represented by lots and lots of pixels.
+The latter is therefore able to represent cell shape.

 The
 [cellular Potts model](https://en.wikipedia.org/wiki/Cellular_Potts_model)